 Non-Toxic Cookware Alternatives

-While there are many products on the market labeled as safer alternatives to non-stick cookware, the Environmental Working Group suggests using cast iron, stainless steel, and oven-safe glass.
+While there are many options on the market labeled as safe non-stick pans and other cookware, the Environmental Working Group suggests using cast iron, stainless steel, and oven-safe glass.

 This is because “manufacturers do not have to release their safety data to the public” the EWG shares.